nus-cs2103-AY2122S1/ip/README.md

 # Gnosis Project
-This is a project template for a greenfield CS2103 Individual Project.
+This is a project for a greenfield CS2103 Individual Project.
 The name Gnosis means knowledge in Greek.
 Why I named it Gnosis ?
 Simply, because my aim in CS2103 (and of course in my other mods)